What is Glaucoma?

 High myopia affects over one billion people globally and is a leading cause of irreversible vision loss, partly through myopic optic neuropathy – a glaucoma-like optic nerve degeneration driven by biomechanical factors rather than raised IOP.
 Preclinical researchers studying myopia progression face the challenge of distinguishing primary refractive changes (axial elongation, altered refraction) from secondary neurodegenerative consequences (RGC dysfunction, optic nerve damage) that carry the glaucoma-relevant clinical significance.
 Standard myopia models are typically evaluated for refractive endpoint (photorefractor, diopters) but lack paired functional assessments that would capture the RGC-circuit consequences of prolonged axial growth.

 The distinction matters for translational strategy: a drug that slows axial elongation may still fail to protect RGCs, and conversely, a neuroprotective agent may preserve visual function even as axial elongation continues.
 Functional visual acuity – rather than refractive state alone – is therefore a critical co-readout in myopia research with glaucoma-translational implications.
-For the primary discussion of myopia model endpoints and refractive measurement strategies, see Myopia, Refractive Development, and Eye Growth.

 How Striatech products help